Support Writopia Lab

 Writopia Lab is working with struggling public schools throughout New York City, Washington DC, Los Angeles, and Connecticut to cultivate literacy skills, writing fluency, and a newfound love of writing in their students.

 We have been working with the students at Sojourner Truth Public School 149 in Harlem for 3 years, and we are thrilled to report our most recent impact (see report on right).
-At Sojourner, Writopia Lab provides fours hours of support per week for 3rd through 8th graders.
+At Sojourner, Writopia Lab provides four hours of support per week for 3rd through 8th graders.
 A recent New York Times article "Harlem Schools Are Left to Fail as Those Not Far Away Thrive" shed light on the support this and other schools in Harlem need.
 Almost every child in the school scored in the lowest bracket on the state literacy tests last year.
 We are determined to not let that happen again.

 Our goal: to give the children at this school the same level of enrichment and literacy support that thousands of children are receiving a few blocks south; we hope to boost their literacy scores from 1s to 2s, 3s, and 4s by April, 2019.
 We need your help to be able to provide mentorship and one-on-one literacy support to every child in the school.
 Please apply to volunteer or donate to help us hire additional teachers to support our initiative.